git-town/git-town/docs/ARCHITECTURE.md

 same concepts in Rust.
 Git Town doesn't utilize pointers for performance optimizations.
 This makes all remaining occurrences of pointers express mutability.

+#### One concept per file

+Go recommends a programming style where each Go file contains many different concepts (type definitions, functions, constants).
+In contrast, in the Git Town codebase each concept is located in its own file.
+This allows finding concepts by filename.